johnlcd/CIRCScan/README.md

 Generate R data file `"K562_rf_FS.RData"` of feature selection and log file `"K562_rf_FS.out"` with results of feature selection	( Feature number with highest *F1* score )

 >***NOTE:***
->> Feature selection is required to generate and select the best model for circRNA prediction.
+>> Feature selection is required to generate and select the best model for circRNAs prediction.

-***3. circRNA prediction and annotation***
+***3. circRNAs prediction and annotation***

 ***CMD:***